The easy sewing machine for hassle-free sewing

 Your machine is chosen: where to start?
 5 ideas for easy first projects

-1. The cushion cover (wallet style)
+1. The cushion cover (envelope style)

-1. Washable makeup remover wipes
+1. Reusable makeup remover pads

 1. The simple tote bag

-1. A scrunchie for the hair
+1. A scrunchie for hair

 1. Make a pant or curtain hem